 Toilet Repair Tips: Problem & Solution

 The toilet in your home gets used and flushed many times every day.
 We expect it to always work reliably, but frequent use means that eventually, something may go wrong.
 Many minor toilet troubles are easy to repair on your own.
-Use these toilet repair tips to help you figure out the problem with your toilet and get it back in working order again.
+However, there can be several reasons for the malfunctioning of the toilet.
+Use these Orange County toilet repair tips to help you figure out the problem with your toilet and get it back in working order again.

 Problem #1: Toilet Doesn’t Flush All the Way

 Sometimes the toilet will flush, but not completely.
 You may have to hold the handle down while the toilet flushes, or you may have to flush a second time.
 This is actually a pretty easy repair.
 First, take the cover off the toilet tank.
 Look for the chain that connects the flush handle to the flapper cap.
 Check the length of the chain; if it’s too long, the chain won’t get lifted up high enough when you flush.
 You can shorten the chain by adjusting the number of links.
 It’s a good idea to check the water level in the tank, too.
 Look for the fill line, which shows you how high the tank should be filled with water.
 If the water level is too low, you can carefully bend the bulb of the float valve up and see if that prompts the tank to fill.
 If that doesn’t cause the tank to fill up, then check the rim holes for blockages.
 The rim holes are little, tiny holes around the underside of the toilet bowl rim.
 Those holes can get clogged with mineral deposits, preventing water from emptying into the toilet bowl.
 You can clean them out with a toothpick to remove deposits and get the water flowing properly again.